Rontim/FlexiCart/README.md

 ## Project Stracture

 The project is made up of microservices; each service is a Django REST API.The frontend is a React application that consumes the APIs.
 The frontend and backend are containerized using Docker.
 The services are orchestrated using Docker Compose.
-And messages are passed between the services using RabbitMQ.
+And messages are passed between the services using RabbitMQ and Celery.

 * **frontend Service** - React frontend and React Native mobile app
 * **Users Service** - Django REST API for user authentication with Djoser